Shopping for a new Chevrolet Cruze?

 |$ 22,339||$ 23,270|

-The 2015 Chevrolet Cruze might be a lame duck, with an all-new replacement due next year; but it's hardly that in the market.
-Among compact sedans, the Cruze remains an exceptionally strong entry in nearly every respect, offering up a roomy interior, remarkably quiet highway ride, good safety ratings, an available diesel model, and even a top trim level that brings mid-size luxury to a compact four-door.
-And for 2015, the Cruze gets some meaningful updates to its infotainment and connectivity.
+The 2015 Chevrolet Cruze remains an exceptionally strong entry in nearly every respect, offering up a roomy interior, remarkably quiet highway ride, good safety ratings, an available diesel model, and even a top trim level that brings mid-size luxury to a compact four-door.
+And even though it's a lame duck, with a redesigned model due next year, the 2015 Cruze gets some meaningful updates to its infotainment and connectivity.

-Chevrolet has changed just enough on the 2015 Cruze to be able to stand up to its claim of “smarter looking”—although the changes for 2015 are by no means any thing radical.
+Chevrolet has changed just enough this year to be able to stand up to its claim of “smarter looking”—although the changes are by no means anything radical.
 There are a few new colors and there's yet a little more brightwork in front; and the headlights are new, but it's merely the units themselves (they're more nicely detailed).
 Otherwise from the profile to the sheetmetal and trim, the Cruze carries over on the outside.
 Inside, there's nothing seriously different either, although there are new cupholders, and trunk-release and door-lock releases have been moved to more convenient places (the center console and door panel, respectively).

 As before, you'll have a choice of three different powertrains for the Cruze: a base 1.8-liter four-cylinder engine, a 1.4-liter turbocharged four, or a 2.0-liter turbo-diesel four.
 The 1.4-liter is the 'premium' of the two gasoline engines; while it makes the same 138 horsepower as the 1.8-liter, the 1.4T's accessible low- and mid-rev torque makes it a better match for the automatic transmission—as well as a smoother, more agreeable choice in terms of day-to-day livability.